tbhuu/gupta-rgbd/README.md

  48. paths.imageStackLib = fullfile('/home/path/to/dir', 'ImageStack');
  ```
  * Make sure that the ImageStack library is executable.
 To ensure that your computer will not crash/hang when running the system, put a break points at line 19 in the file segmentation/jointBilateral.m.
 Stop running immediately if the system cannot call ImageStack library.
 This is because jointBilateral.m contains a recursive call that will be executed if ImageStack doesn't work.

+##Remarks
+* It takes quite a long time to perform recognition on a pair of RGB-D image (about 3-5 mins).
+* Computing UCM features takes the longest time.
+Fortunately, the system stores UCM results.
+So you just have to run it once.
+* Computing colorDescriptor also takes a long time (due to external library).
+* Recognition result on the sample pair of RGB-D image (img_5001.png and img_5001.mat) is good, but there are still errors.
+* Sample result: